top of page

 “You’re hopelessly outnumbered.”

-Elric plunged his sword through the man’s neck, but before he could make another move, nine arrows riddled his body.
+Elric plunged his sword through the man’s neck, but before he could make another move, arrows riddled his body.
 Intense pain washed over him as his knees buckled.
 With all remaining effort, Elric lashed out at his attackers, slicing down two more before he fell.

-Moffe turned back to Cora, a look of vulnerability overshadowing his eyes.
+A look of confusion overshadowed Moffe’s eyes as he turned back to Cora.
 “Stay here.
-I can’t say what’s about to happen, but I have no choice but to bend to their will.
-If I have opportunity, I will make your case.
-Dehrian, Elenstra, Shaodwen—they want you to accompany me.”
+I can’t say what’s about to happen.
+I have no choice but to bend to their will.
+If I have opportunity, I will make your case.”
+He glanced at his Vashanti friends.
+“Dehrian, Elenstra, Shaodwen—they want you to accompany me.”

+The thicket closed behind Moffe and his friends, and Cora’s heart stuttered.
+She hadn’t realized how much the warden’s mere presence calmed her nerves.
+With the forest guardians gone and her allies sleeping, loneliness crept in and sank cold, clammy roots in her mind.
 Forest sounds echoed in her head as dire warnings, each birdcall an ominous portent of danger, the stirring of wind an evil omen.
 Cora cupped her hands under the bamboo pipe and drank of the riffle water, but there was no rush of relief, no calm, no soothing of wrung out nerves at all.

 Elric stood carefully, trying not to draw much attention to himself.
 All around him were the scattered bodies of the enemy, and he was on the wrong side.
-At any moment, he would be captured, dragged before their tribunal and summarily executed.
+At any moment, he would be captured, dragged before their leaders, and summarily executed.
 I wonder if I’d wake up again the next mornin’ if they took my head?
 Would they jis do it again?
 Is there even a way to die up here?

 “That was a bold move on your part, good fellow.”
 It was the man whose neck had been home to Elric’s sword just yesterday.